mtkatsaros/K-R-C-Second-Edition/README.md

 # K&R C (2nd Edition) - First Reading Notes

 ## Introduction
-This repository documents my first reading of **"The C Programming Language (Second Edition)"** by Brian W. Kernighan and Dennis M. Ritchie.
+This repository documents my first reading of **"The C Programming Language"** by Brian W. Kernighan and Dennis M. Ritchie.
 The book is a classic in programming literature, introducing the C language concisely and effectively.
 My goal is to gain a deeper understanding of C programming and its fundamental concepts through structured reading and exercises.
 I will also be taking notes on paper, so this repository is just for the book excercises.

 ## Goals
 - **Understand** the core syntax and semantics of the C language.